Hillary Bunsow

 CraftShack, Inc. v.
 Craft Lounge LLC.
 Defended Craft Lounge against allegations of copyright infringement in case involving photographs of beer bottles and cans.
 Secured favorable settlement less than five months after the case was filed.

 CBS Broadcasting, Inc. v.
 American Broadcasting Companies, Inc. Represented CBS in copyright and trade secret case involving reality television programming.
-(Prior work at a previous firm.)

 Coalition Inc. v.
 John Loeber and Alex Becker.
 Defended founders of cyber insurance startup against allegations of trade secret misappropriation brought by their previous employer in San Francisco County Superior Court.
 Matter settled favorably.

 CBS Broadcasting, Inc. v.
 American Broadcasting Companies, Inc. Represented CBS in copyright and trade secret case involving reality television programming.
-(Prior work at a previous firm.)

 Action Ship Tech, Inc. v.
 Victor Yang, et al. Obtained default judgment on behalf of Action Ship, an Extended Reality (XR) Digital Arts Agency startup, in breach of contract dispute brought against former clients in Los Angeles Superior Court relating to website, software, and mobile app design and development.